Russ Kunkel: Career

-2000s and 2010s

 In 2004, Kunkel reunited with Crosby & Nash for their eponymous album, acting as both drummer and co-producer.
 In 2010 Kunkel joined the Troubadour Reunion Tour supporting James Taylor and Carole King.

 In 2014, Judith Owen, along with her husband and musician Harry Shearer had issued an Ebb & Flow album where Kunkel, Sklar, and Wachtel performed on songs such as Mungo Jerry's "In the Summertime", James Taylor's "Hey Mister", "I've Never Been To Texas", and "I Would Give Anything".
 Owen invited him to rehearse for the 2016 album of hers called Somebody's Child.

-In 2018 Kunkel played on "Small Change", a song written by Harry Shearer.
+In 2018, Kunkel played on "Small Change", a song written by Harry Shearer.
 The song featured the Hungarian Studio Orchestra, Judith Owen and Danny Kortchmar and was issued in an album called Smalls Change by Twanky Records/BMG on April 13.
 He started his own company called Chateau Beach Entertainment in 2019 on which he recorded an album called Rivage.

 Kunkel, Kortchmar, Sklar and Wachtel, along with guitarist Steve Postell, reunited to form a new band, The Immediate Family, which released its debut album Honey Don't Leave L.A. in May 2018 from Japanese Vivid Sound label.
 A live CD Live In Japan 2018 followed in December of that year.
-The band's U.S. debut single, "Cruel Twist," was released in June 2020.
+The band's U.S. debut single, "Cruel Twist," was released in June 2020. in the first scene.

+In 2023, Russ Kunkel was recorded playing the Bongo drums on Playing for Change performance for Doctor My Eyes behind Jackson Browne.

 Equipment

-Kunkel is a self taught drummer and has a studio at his home, where he plays all kinds of instruments including keyboard, guitar, snare drums, bass drums, various toms, and Zildjian and Paiste cymbals.
+Kunkel is a self taught drummer and has a studio at his home, where he plays all kinds of instruments including keyboard, guitar, snare drums, bass drums, various tom drums, and Zildjian and Paiste cymbals.
 He endorses DW drums, Evans drumheads, and Pro-Mark sticks.
-He has previously used Gretsch, Sonor, Yamaha, Pearl and Premier drums, as well as Remo drumheads, prior to switching to Paiste in 1983.
+He has previously used Gretsch, Sonor, Yamaha, Pearl and Premier drums, as well as Remo drumheads, prior to switching to Evans in 1983.
 Other than drumming, he is credited with playing tambourine, shaker, cabasa, congas, timbales, castanets, wood block, hi-hats, cardboard box, cowbell, marimba, bongos, bells, timpani, cajon and percussion.

 Personal life

 In 1968, Kunkel married Leah Kunkel, née Leah Cohen, who was the younger sister of Cass Elliot of The Mamas & The Papas.
-Their son Nathaniel, now a Grammy- and Emmy-winning recording engineer and producer, was born in 1970.
-When Cass Elliot died in 1974, Russ and Leah Kunkel took in her daughter Owen and raised her.
-In 1990, Kunkel married singer Nicolette Larson, and that same year their daughter Elsie May Larson-Kunkel was born.
+Their son Nathaniel, now a Grammy and Emmy-winning recording engineer and producer, was born in 1970.
+When Cass Elliot died in 1974, Russ and Leah Kunkel took in her daughter and raised her.
+In 1990, Kunkel married singer Nicolette Larson, and that same year their daughter was born.
 Kunkel and Larson were married until her death in 1997.
-In 2014 he married Shauna Drayson.
+In 2014 he married Shauna Drayson Hayward.